Protectors of the Realms

 - Allies: Jecht, Vincent Valentine, Toshiro Hitsugaya, Silver Rayleigh, Zero

-- Enemies: The Corrupt Church, Eldritch Abominations, anything that threatens The Messiah.
+- Enemies: The Corrupt Church, Eldritch Abominations, anything that threatens the Messianic Archetype.

 - Ascended to the Pantheon after transcending death twice by force of will alone.
 Somewhat paradoxically, he was unable to die peacefully the first time because of Survivor Guilt.